mikkolaj/swozo/integrated-services/quiz/README.md

 setup:

-- orchestrator needs number of students, and their ids
+- orchestrator needs data of users (smth that will allow human see who got what score, and something that will let quizapp see which user got which link, so that results can be properly mapped)
 - quiz for everyone runs on this single machine
 - link requires query param: `ukey`, this param should be random (so that users can't guess access to the quiz before its available) and it should uniquely identify each user, because after quiz ends answers are mapped to user by this key